9/28 - Administrative/Customer Service In-Person Hiring Event

 Program summary

 The PGY2 Emergency Medicine Pharmacy Residency Program at UW Health Northern Illinois allows the resident to experience a wide range of clinical areas tailored to the resident’s interests in emergency medicine.
-SwedishAmerican Hospital is a Level II trauma center with a 34-bed Emergency Department with more than 80,000 patient visits annually.
+SwedishAmerican Hospital is a Level II Trauma Center with a 48-bed Emergency Department with more than 80,000 patient visits annually.

 Required learning experiences